jay-medina/pelicula/README.md

 ## TODO
 - Render the main view
   - Create Search bar
-    - Wire up the searchbar to the api
-    - Debounce searches
     - add a loading animation
     - Add a query param search
 - Have a way to save movie to a playlist